jennymaidev/477project/StatusReport.md

 Decision: We eliminated the need for this fourth dataset.
 Impact: Instead of a multivariate model normalizing by size, we shifted to a "Strict Filtering" approach.
 We now filter the dataset to include only "Class 202-209" (One-Story and Two-Story Single Family Homes).
 By isolating a homogeneous housing type, we can use the Raw Sale Price as a valid dependent variable, significantly simplifying the ETL pipeline while maintaining statistical rigor.

-We also reduced our scope of the project from covering Chicago to covering only Cook County areas.
+We also expanded our scope of the project from covering only Chicago to covering all of Cook County.

 ### 2.2.
 Revision of Research Questions